tardate/LittleCodingKata/python/micropython/compiling_macosx/README.md

 v1.9.2-123-gbdc6e86
 ```

-I'm building the unix port, which should be suitable for MacOSX.
+I'm building the unix port, which should be suitable for MacOS.

 ```
 $ cd ports/unix